De Leon Springs State Park, Florida

 Categories: State Parks, Nature & Parks

 De Leon Springs State Park is a Florida State Park in Volusia County, Florida.
 It is located in DeLeon Springs, off CR 3.GeologyThe park covers 611 acres of Volusia County, built around a natural sulfur spring, flowing at a rate of about 20e6USgal a day, that remains 72 degrees Fahrenheit year-round and reaches a depth of 30ft at the spring boil.FaunaPark wildlife includes alligators, white-tailed deer, turtles and otters.
-Among the birds that can be seen are anhingas, egrets, hawks, limpkins, ospreys, vultures, American bald eagles, American white ibis, belted kingfishers, American coots and great blue herons.Seasonal sightings may include Florida black bears en route from the Ocala National Forest to the Tiger Bay Wildlife Management Area, manatee seeking relief from the cold during winter and migratory birds such as the swallow-tailed kite, the sandhill crane and teal.Using our custom trip planner, De Leon Springs attractions like Deleon Springs State Park can form part of a personalized travel itinerary.
+Among the birds that can be seen are anhingas, egrets, hawks, limpkins, ospreys, vultures, American bald eagles, American white ibis, belted kingfishers, American coots and great blue herons.Seasonal sightings may include Florida black bears en route from the Ocala National Forest to the Tiger Bay Wildlife Management Area, manatee seeking relief from the cold during winter and migratory birds such as the swallow-tailed kite, the sandhill crane and teal.For De Leon Springs State Park and beyond, use our De Leon Springs vacation generator to get the most from your De Leon Springs vacation.

 Create a full itinerary - for free!

 the Mill is a great restaurant where you make your own breakfast.
 ANd make sure you take the boat trip for the historical info, birds and gators. well worth the trip there.
 Very unique.
 Take your bath... read more »

 This is an awesome place to enjoy the day with family.
 Our kids absolutely loved it.
 The area and water were clean.
 The water was freezing but would feel wonderful on a really hot day.
 We would come b... read more »